SciML/DiffEqDocs.jl/docs/src/solvers/dae_solve.md

   Shampine's accuracy-optimal `kappa` values as defaults (has a keyword argument for a tuple of `kappa` coefficients).
 - `QBDF` - An adaptive order quasi-constant timestep BDF method.
+- `FBDF` - A fixed-leading coefficient adaptive-order adaptive-time BDF method, similar to `ode15i` or `CVODE_BDF` in divided differences form.

 ### [Sundials.jl](@id dae_solve_sundials)

 Note that this setup is not automatically included with DifferentialEquations.jl.